joshmobley/kaleido-table/README.md

 ### With Docker

-This project ships w/ docker configuration.
-If you're running docker locally, follow these steps:
+This project requires docker.
+If you have docker installed, follow these steps:

 1. Clone this repo
 2. Navigate to the root of the project
-3. Ensure that port 3000 is available
+3. Ensure that port 3000, 4000, and 5000 is available
-4. Run `docker-compose up -d` from the terminal
+4. Run `docker-compose up -d mongodb-primary mongodb-secondary mongodb-arbiter` from the terminal
-5. Navigate in your browser to `http://localhost:3000`
+5. Once our mongo instances have had time to spin themselves up, run `docker-compose up -d client controller server`.
+6. Once everything is running, navigate to the following ports:
+  - `http://localhost:3000` for the table app
+  - `http://localhost:4000` for a separate controller to make DB manipulation easy
+  - `http://localhost:5000` is reserved for our node server, but you shouldn't need to directly interface with it

+## Finding Your Way Around

+The project is split into the following folders:

+1. `client` - the original react app that renders our table
+2. `controller` - a separate react app that gives us an easy way to add/edit/delete from the db
+3. `server` - our node app

-### Without Docker
+### Server

-If you don't have Docker, no problem.
-You'll just need to follow these steps:

-_Note: You can replace the below yarn commands with npm if you like_

-1. Clone this repo
-2. Navigate ot the root of the project
-3. Run `yarn` -- if you don't have yarn, [follow these docs](https://yarnpkg.com/en/docs/install)
-4. Once yarn finishes installing dependencies, run `yarn run start`
-5. Webpack should open a browser for you to `http://localhost:3000` when the local server is running
+Our node server is a pretty basic setup, and all node code is found in `server.js`.

 ## Usage